codex-academy/taxi-trips/readme.md

-`findTripsByRegNumber` 	 |  Find all the trips made by a given taxi - use reg number as look up `findTripsByRegion` 	     |  Find all the trips made for a given region - use the region name as lookup `findIncomeByRegNumber`    |   The total income for a taxi - use reg number in this query `findTotalIncomePerTaxi`   |  find the total income for all taxis `findTotalIncome` 		 | Find the total amount received in income for all the taxis `findTotalIncomeByRegion`  | Find the total amount income for each of the regions
+`findTripsByRegNumber` 	 |  Find all the trips made by a given taxi - use reg number as look up `findTripsByRegion` 	     |  Find all the trips made for a given region - use the region name as lookup `findIncomeByRegNumber`    |   The total income for a taxi - use reg number in this query `findTotalIncomePerTaxi`   |  find the total income for each of the taxis (a total for each taxi) `findTotalIncome` 		 | Find the total amount received in income from all the taxis (one amount) `findTotalIncomeByRegion`  | Find the total amount income for each of the regions

 The methods should use SQL to do the calculations.